Non-linear realizations and invariant action principles in higher gauge theory: Bosonic FDA gauge theories

 Since we do not consider a parametrization for the Lorentz subalgebra, the linear contributions to the large gauge transformations, denoted by $\Delta \mu$, have the same functional form that the ones in eqs. (\ref{dP1} )-(\ref{dP4}) with $\rho^{ab}=0$.
 Thus, $\Delta\mu$ is given in components by

-By directly calculating the higher-degree variations of the gauge field, we find a non-vanishing non-linear contribution $\Delta^{2}\mu$ and that every other higher variation $\Delta^{n}\mu$ vanishes for $n\geq3$.
-This truncate the expansion in eq. (\ref{fdalarge}) and allows us to easily write down the large gauge transformation.
+By directly calculating the higher-degree variations of the gauge field, we find that the sum of eq. (\ref{fdalarge}) is truncated, which allows us to write down the large gauge transformation.
 We denote its components as